Court of Appeal judge (England and Wales): Appointment

 The number of Lord Justices of Appeal was fixed at five by the Supreme Court of Judicature Act, 1881, but has since been increased.
 Judges of the Court of Appeal of England and Wales are selected from the ranks of senior judges, in practice High Court judges with lengthy experience, appointed by the Monarch on the recommendation of the Prime Minister.
-The appointment is open to all types of civilians, including ministers of state and members of parliament.

 Jurisdiction

 Applications for permission to appeal a ruling of an inferior court (usually from the Crown Court in criminal matters and the High Court of Justice in civil matters but in some instances from a County Court) are heard by a single Lord or Lady Justice of Appeal.
 A full appeal is heard by three Court of Appeal judges in the Civil Division.
 In the Criminal Division, a single judge hears appeals against conviction with two other judges of the Court of Appeal Criminal Division (typically, two High Court judges, or one High Court judge and one senior circuit judge).
 Appeals against sentence may be heard by a single Court of Appeal judge with another judge, or by two High Court judges.